-In 1893-96, the Brooks Brothers lumber and turpentine company built a railroad along the eastern edge of the Okefenokee Swamp, naming it the St. Marys, Lake City & Gulf Railroad.
+In 1893-96, the Brooks Brothers lumber and turpentine company built a rail line along Trail Ridge, on the eastern edge of the Okefenokee Swamp, naming it the St. Marys, Lake City & Gulf Railroad.

 The line was abandoned around 1900.